Powers of Fair Work Inspectors

 - providing assistance in resolving workplace complaints

-- investigating suspected contraventions of relevant Commonwealth workplace laws and fair work instruments (eg. an award or an industrial agreement including agreements made under the Workplace Relations Act 1996)
+- investigating suspected contraventions of relevant Commonwealth workplace laws and fair work instruments (for example, an award or an industrial agreement including agreements made under the Workplace Relations Act 1996)

 - taking steps to enforce relevant Commonwealth workplace laws and fair work instruments through the court system (where necessary).